MicrosoftDocs/customer-insights/ci-docs/system.md

 - If you have not configured any segments for Customer Journey Orchestrator, the system summarizes job statuses for jobs that put data into Dataverse.
 - If you haven’t configured any features that move data into Dataverse, the system reviews the unification (merge) job to help indicate if your unification is running normally.

-Use the summary to help you determine if your environment is running normally or if there is a problem.
-If the system detects one of the jobs has been skipped or failed, the summary shows the earliest dependency area for the job, so you know where to investigate first and get things running again quickly.
-Click on the links to go to the respective areas, like data sources, and investigate the failure.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]

 This feature adheres to [responsible AI](faqs-environment-status.md) guidelines.

 ### View the Environment Status Summary

+Use the summary to help you determine if your environment is running normally or if there is a problem.
+If the system detects one of the jobs has been skipped or failed, the summary shows the earliest dependency area for the job, so you know where to investigate first and get things running again quickly.
+Select the link to go to the respective area and investigate the failure.

 - Go to **Settings** > **System**.

   :::image type="content" source="media/environment-status-summary.svg" alt-text="Screenshot of Environment status summary dialog box.":::

+  - To research the skipped or failed job, select the link.
   - To copy the summary to your clipboard, select **Copy**.
   - To refresh the summary if you’re waiting for a job to finish, select **Refresh**.
   - To provide Customer Insights with your feedback, select “thumbs up” or “thumbs down”.